lizmat/articles/review-of-2022.md

 say skip 3, ^10;  # (3,4,5,6,7,8,9)
 say tail 3, ^10;  # (7 8 9)
 ```
+Note that the number of elements is always the first positional argument.

 ## New methods

 ### Any.are

-The `.are` method returns the type object that all of the values of the invocant have in common.
+The `.are` method returns the type object that **all** of the values of the invocant have in common.
 This could be either a class or a role.
 ```
 say (1, 42e0, .137).are;         # (Real)
 say (1, 42e0, .137, "foo").are;  # (Cool)